-It is important to select the right species and varieties to ensure the best results.
-There are many species and varieties available, therefore it is extremely important to contact a cover crop specialist to assist you with the selection process.
+It is important to select the correct species and varieties to ensure the best results.
+There are many options available, therefore it is extremely important to contact a cover crop specialist to assist you with the selection process.
 When selecting cover crops, the following factors should be considered: